nasa/astrobee/scripts/docker/readme.md

 - `REMOTE` - The repository where the dockerfile should derive its base.
 Valid values are `astrobee` (the default for local builds) or `ghcr.io/nasa` (the official repository).
 - `REMOTE_CACHED` - (Only for `astrobee_quick.dockerfile`, defaults to `${REMOTE}`).
 The repository for the build cache image.
 Valid values are `astrobee` (the default for local builds) or `ghcr.io/nasa` (the official repository).

-## Building the docker images
+## Optional: Build the docker image

-The fastest way to start running the software is to fetch a remote docker image by using the `--remote` option with the `run_headless.sh` and `run.sh` scripts described below.
+The fastest way to start running the software is to fetch a remote docker image by using the `--remote` option with the `run.sh` script described below.
 Building the docker images is not required.

 However, if you need to build a local copy of the docker images, run: